TIPS ON WOODSHEDDING BARITONE

 Describing how woodshedding works is difficult, because it’s an auditory experience, not a written one.
 There are thing you do easily but would have a tough time writing out directions for.
 Just think what it would involve to write out the description of tying your shoelaces.
 But you could show someone how to do it in a few minutes.
 Here are some hints about woodshedding Baritone.
 Some of it gets a little technical.
 Don’t let that bother or intimidate you, you don’t NEED any of it to woodshed.
 If your eyes glaze over when you start to hear things like “dominant 7th chords,” “interval leaps” and “weak beat and strong beats”, then skip that and just look at the end of section to know what to “take away” from this information

 The Bari, known in the early days of woodshedding as “fill-in,” will sing either below or above the melody.
+“Fill-in” implies that the Bari will sing the note that is left after the other parts move to their notes in the chord.
 Many beginning Bari woodshedders tend to sing too high, or almost always above the melody.
 This forces the Tenor to shoot for a note considerably higher than the note that the Tenor might naturally opt to sing.
 The Bari should be unafraid to sing below the melody as well as above it.

 The Bari rarely has to make large jumps from one note to the next and should seek an internal note in the chord that avoids doubling the melody note and avoids doubling the Tenor note an octave down.
-The Bari should listen to the direction of the melody-line — if the melody is going upward, and especially if it skips upward, the Bari is likely going to go down, and vice-versa.
+The Bari should listen to the direction of the melody-line.
+If the melody is going upward, and especially if it skips upward, the Bari is likely going to go down, and vice-versa.
 When the Bass moves up, the Bari is likely to be pushed up.
-When otherwise in doubt, the Bari’s salvation can be to sing the seventh of a chord.
+Sometimes the Bari will swap notes with the lead, as the melody moves up or down within the same chord.
+When in doubt, the Bari’s salvation can be to sing the seventh of a chord.

 Bari Take Away: Make sure the bass knows what he’s doing.
 If he doesn’t, you’re cooked before you start.
 Aside from that, if you’ve got the guts to woodshed Bari, you probably know what you’re doing anyhow and understood everything in the preceding paragraphs.